retrospectivePreposterous/Arduino-Cad2Arduino/README.md

 # HandyCommandLine setup

-Before running it, make sure to modify the second line PortName ("COM7" by default) to the one assigned to your board:
+Before running it, make sure to modify the second line PortName ("COM7" by default) to the one assigned to your board.
+Also, note the BaudRate should be "9600" as per the Arduino Serial Monitor.

 ```powershell
 $port = New-Object System.IO.Ports.SerialPort